code42/code42cli/docs/userguides/cases.md

 code42 cases file-events bulk add my_new_cases.csv
 ```

-Similarly, the `remove` and `bulk remove` commands can be used to remove a file event from a case.
+Similarly, the `file-events remove` and `file-events bulk remove` commands can be used to remove a file event from a case.

 ## Export Case Details